simonjulianl/tp/docs/UserGuide.md

    * For example, as `list` command is not available, **GoMedic** would return you the closest commands available which are `list t/acitivty`, `list t/patient`, and `list t/doctor`.

-    To understand more how the suggestion works, please refer to [this](#suggestions) section.
+    To understand more how the suggestion works, please refer to [this](#42-suggestions) section.

 2. Should you enter a **valid** command (commands that **GoMedic** recognizes) but in its **invalid** format, meaning some parameters are missing.
 **GoMedic** would highlight the command in red and shows the correct usage in the feedback box.

-3. Should you enter a **valid** command in a **valid** format, but there is a wrong parameter.
-**GoMedic** would only flag the first invalid parameter as not to overwhelm you with the error messages.
+3. Should you enter a **valid** command in a **valid** format, but there is a wrong parameter, **GoMedic** would only flag the first invalid parameter as not to overwhelm you with the error messages!
    * Invalid parameters can be caused by constraints' violation, such as inputting blood type X for a patient, where such blood type does not exist.

 <div markdown="span" class="alert alert-primary">